Kristina01111000/Drws_site/README.md

 6/12
 For next week:
-Finish srs page?
 Finish magazine page?
 Fix links on homepage, benefits page, getting started page Look at forwarded email he sends to podcasts to see if there are any changes i think he should make

-Put the magazine videos onto the youtube https://growingholistically.com/self-renewal-system/ make each video a hot link, also leave the youtube video on top, maybe make it smaller
+Put the magazine videos onto the youtube
 Ask him about the srs videos that aren’t approved yet